 Ship your desktop appthis quarter.

-Free 30-minute call with a senior engineer.
-By the end you'll have a platform plan, distribution approach, and realistic ship date — whether you hire us or not.
+Free 30-minute architecture call with a senior desktop app developer.
+By the end of it, you'll have a framework recommendation, a signing and distribution plan, and a realistic timeline.